eventray-archive/horus/README.md

-Extending pyramid_signup
+Extending horus
 =============================
 If you would like to modify any of the forms in pyramid signup, you just need to register the new deform class to use in the registry.

-The interaces you have available to override from pyramid_signup.interfaces:
+The interaces you have available to override from horus.interfaces:

 >  ISULoginForm
 >